xwmx/nb/README.md

   help     Display this help information. init     Initialize the local notes repository. list     List all notes.
-Optionally, an excerpt of each note can be printed. log      Display git history using `tig` (if available) or `git log`. search   Search notes. show     Show a note.
+Optionally, an excerpt of each note can be printed. ls       List with an excerpt.
+This is an alias for `notes list -e`. log      Display git history using `tig` (if available) or `git log`. search   Search notes. show     Show a note.